nakulsoneji/jkl/README.md

 Run `jkl delete <BIN_NAME>`.
 This will delete it from the database and delete the binary, but will not delete the repo folder.
 This is for easier reinstall, and you can simply just run `jkl install <BIN_NAME>`.
 Also, you can just manually delete the repo folder if you want with `rm -r`.
 Support for the `jkl` to do this is coming soon!

 ### List:
-Run `jkl list` to list all installed binaries and version with a count of installed packages. sample output:
+Run `jkl list` to list all installed binaries and version with a count of installed packages.<br>
+sample output:<br>
 ![jkl list example](https://github.com/nakulsoneji/jkl/assets/98666847/86280aa8-1e39-443d-9068-48b727fb2391)